xfbs/docker-openpcdet/README.md

 need to install docker, as well as nvidia-docker to pass the GPU through to the container.

+It is available on the Docker hub as `xfbs/openpcdet`.
+You can use docker pull to fetch it for use on your machine.

+    docker pull xfbs/openpcdet

 ## Setup

 Install docker as per the instructions on [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/).
 Install nvidia-docker as per the instructions on [docs.nvidia.com](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 Make sure that your user is able to use docker by adding it to the `docker` group, if not already there: